 Bake the meatballs and broccoli at 400 for 20 minutes.

 After 20 minutes, baste the meatballs with the rest of the sauce.
 Throw ’em back in the oven for another 5 minutes.

-After 5 minutes, your meatballs should have a little brown on them and your broccoli should have a little char on it.
+After 5 minutes, your Asian Chicken Meatballs should have a little brown on them and your broccoli should have a little char on it.